w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 network.
 However, creating _sub_-treasuries that correspond to each [collective](./learn-system-chains#collectives) is also possible.

-Rather than have many referenda on the relay chain, the overarching
+Rather than have many referenda through OpenGov, the
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Treasury can allocate funds to each sub-treasury (through [governance](./learn-polkadot-opengov)), from which each respective collective can spend funds (depending on their specific rule set).